-A man who made a living gathering firewood lost track of time and, unable to return home before dark, was forced to sleep at a temple outside the city.
-During the night a chicken high in a tree pooped on the back of a chicken roosting below it.
+During this time, a man who made a living gathering firewood lost track of time and, unable to return home before dark, was forced to sleep at a temple outside the city.
+During the night a chicken high in a tree defecated on the back of a chicken roosting below it.
 The two chickens began to argue and insult each other.
 The soiled chicken boasted that anyone who killed and ate him would get one thousand pieces of money in the morning.
 The upper chicken continued to belittle the other saying anyone who ate his choicest flesh would become a king, eating his outer flesh would make them the commander-in-chief or chief queen, and eating the flesh by his bones would make them the king’s treasurer or chaplain, depending on whether they were a layman or a holy man.
 The wood gatherer heard all of this, so he climbed up the tree and killed the magical king-making chicken.

 In the morning, when the town gate was opened, the wood gatherer rushed home and told his wife the good news.
 She promptly cooked the chicken, but because this was such an important event for their lives, they wanted to bathe in the Ganges River before eating.
 They put the chicken and rice down along the riverbank while they were in the water, and the wind blew up some waves that washed their chicken away.

 The platter with the magical chicken floated downriver where it was grabbed by the mahout, who was in the river bathing his elephants.
-Just at that time, the Bodhisatta divined what had happened and so went to wait at the mahout’s house for him to return.
+Just at that time, the Bodhisatta divined what had happened and went to wait at the mahout’s house for him to return.
 When the mahout returned home, the chicken was brought out to eat and the Bodhisatta requested to be the one to serve it.
 He gave the mahout the best flesh, his wife the outer, and himself the inner.
 After they ate, the Bodhisatta told them that in three days they would be king and queen.

 Three days later a neighboring king came with his army and laid siege to the city.
 The king told the mahout to put on the royal robes and go fight while he, in disguise, went with the foot soldiers.
 Right away an arrow felled the king and he died on the spot.
 The mahout, meanwhile, led the soldiers to battle and killed the invading king.
 After performing rites for their deceased king, the advisors had to choose a successor.
-Seeing as the king had given the royal robes to the mahout, and the mahout had proven himself brave, skilled, and wise, they made the obvious choice.
+Seeing as the king had given the royal robes to the mahout and the mahout had proven himself brave, skilled, and wise, they made the obvious choice.
 His wife became his queen and the Bodhisatta his chaplain.

 In the Lifetime of the Buddha

 A brahmin priest who was skilled at recognizing lucky marks heard about Anathapindika’s renewal and decided to steal his luck.
 So the wicked priest went to visit him at his home and while there he looked around and realized Anathapindika’s luck lie in the comb of a white rooster kept in a golden cage.
 Anathapindika asked how he could help, and the priest said his own rooster crowed as the wrong time, disrupting his students, so he wanted to take Anathapindika’s rooster.
 Anathapindika said he could have it, but at that very moment the luck jumped to a jewel hidden in a pillow.
-The priest asked for that too, and when Anathapindika agreed the luck jumped to a club he used for self-defense, and so the priest asked for that.
+The priest asked for that too, and when Anathapindika agreed, the luck jumped to a club he used for self-defense, so the priest asked for that.
 Anathapindika again gave the priest what he wanted and then the luck jumped to Anathapindika’s wife’s head.
 The priest knew he could not ask for a person, so he confessed his actual goal in meeting Anathapindika and left.